AlexZhao/UmbrellaAgent/README.md

 This works with UmbrellaFirewall
 From Agent to filter the domain name by tcpdump to send the IP to open the access on FreeBSD Router
-tcpdump is a bad idea for this usage, ebpf based DNS filter take sometime
+tcpdump is a bad idea for this usage, ebpf based DNS filter take sometime to impl

 # SQLSchema
 Mysql Database Schema used for recording the domain name accessed through the Umbrella Controlled internal network